Glastonbury Festival announces 2023 line-up

 — Glastonbury Festival (@glastonbury) March 3, 2023

-Fifty-three per cent of the 55 names on this initial line-up are male.
+Fifty-two per cent of the 54 names on the initial line-up are male.
 Back in 2019, Glastonbury co-organiser Emily Eavis promised that she was aiming to ensure “as close to” a 50/50 gender-split as possible.

 “I think there’s a light at the end of the tunnel,” she said in 2018 on the strive for gender equality at the festival and in the wider music industry.

-Acknowledging this year’s all-male, all-white headline trio, Eavis attributed the lack of viable female headliners to an industry “pipeline” problem in an interview with the Guardian.
+Acknowledging this year’s all-male bill-toppers, Eavis attributed the lack of viable female headliners to an industry “pipeline” problem in an interview with the Guardian.

-She explained that Guns N’ Roses were booked after a previously-confirmed female headliner cancelled.
+She explained that Guns N’ Roses were booked after a previously-confirmed female headliner cancelled because she “changed her touring plans”.
+While she didn’t disclose the act’s name, Eavis said she hoped to secure them within the next five years.

+Taylor Swift, who was scheduled to headline the axed Glasto 2020, had been rumoured for this year’s festival before the pop star’s conflicting North American ‘Eras Tour’ ruled her out.

+Forty-six percent of the 54 acts confirmed for this summer’s event are non-white, or feature non-white members.

 Arctic Monkeys